Introduction

 Reduction of Dependency Ratio

-Disadvantages of Immigration to both Canada and USA
+Disadvantages of Immigration to Both Canada and USA

-Fiscal Impacts on the Economies of both nations
+Fiscal Impacts on the Economies of Both Nations

 The fiscal impact of immigration depends on the traits of immigrants such as skills and age among others.
 These immigration considerations have the most negative impacts on the economy of a country.
 The impact of such considerations is felt on tax and the welfare systems of both the USA and Canada (Smith, James & Barry, 1997).

-Most likely, highly skilled immigrant workers work in well-paying companies; hence, they are well paid for their skills.
+Most likely, highly skilled immigrant workers work in well-paying companies; hence, they are well-paid for their skills.
 These people are also highly taxed.
 Fiscal impact on the economies of both nations can be clearly understood through the characteristics of their populations.
 In both countries, the immigrants who are not well educated or skilled earn moderate income and pay low taxes.
 These people are also entitled to welfare programs; hence, use more money to seek services than they use to pay taxes.
 This policy is usually applicable to less-educated natives, immigrants, and illegal immigrants.

 A research that was conducted by Patrick Grady and colleagues reveals that there is an emerging problem of fiscal burden of about 20 billion dollars that is caused by immigrants annually.
-This fiscal burden is about 1-percent of the GDP that is contributed by the Canadian native taxpayers.
+This fiscal burden is about 1 percent of the GDP that is contributed by the Canadian native taxpayers.
 Immigrants pay fewer taxes as compared to the native citizens.
 However, they both benefit equally from social amenities that are provided by the government (Borjas, 1999).

 A similar situation is experienced in the USA.
 The immigrants impose a burden of about 103 billion dollars per year to the national economy.
 Therefore, immigration in both countries has greatly lowered the net income of the native citizens.
 This situation has compelled the governments of both countries to solve the problem of fiscal impact by placing measures to reduce the unnecessary influx of immigrants.

-A summary of fiscal impact in relation to USA (Research facts) by NRC
+A Summary of Fiscal Impact in Relation to USA (Research Facts) by NRC

-1. The Fiscal burden that was created by immigrants’ households as at 1996 was 11.4 billion dollars per year (National Academy of Sciences Press, 1997).
+- The Fiscal burden that was created by immigrants’ households as at 1996 was 11.4 billion dollars per year (National Academy of Sciences Press, 1997).

-2. Fiscal impact of immigrants is dependent on education level (Smith, James & Barry, 1997).
+- Fiscal impact of immigrants is dependent on education level (Smith, James & Barry, 1997).

-3. Educated immigrants have a lifetime fiscal of 105,000 dollars (Bureau of Labor Statistics, 2011).
+- Educated immigrants have a lifetime fiscal of 105,000 dollars (Bureau of Labor Statistics, 2011).

-4. Household of an illegal immigrant use 14,400 dollars higher than taxes they pay
+- Households of an illegal immigrant use 14,400 dollars higher than taxes they pay

-6. Annual net fiscal deficit can only increase to 7,700 dollars per household upon legalizing immigrants (Fairlie, 2010).
+- Annual net fiscal deficit can only increase to 7,700 dollars per household upon legalizing immigrants (Fairlie, 2010).

-7. Illegal immigrants who are illiterate are fiscal drain.
+- Illegal immigrants who are illiterate are fiscal drain.
 Less educated and legal immigrants pose a larger fiscal problem because of their eligibility to various programs.

-Impacts on Employment in both Nations
+Impacts on Employment in Both Nations

 Increased migration in the USA and Canada has led to some impacts on wages and employment.
 These are majorly influenced by factors such as elasticity of capital and labor substitution, elasticity of substitution between native citizen workers and immigrants (Borjas, 1987).
 Therefore, biasness on wage and employment distribution creates competition of jobs between immigrants and the native citizens.

 Immigration negatively affects employment of native citizens.
 As a result, they withdraw from their jobs or become unemployed.
 This situation is supported by a research that was conducted by Rand Corporation in California between 1970 and1990.
 Their findings revealed that about 190,000 native citizens lacked jobs due to rapid increase in immigration (Kevin & George, 1997).
-The black Native Americans also experienced unemployment problem due to immigration that is both legal and illegal.
-Thus, in most ghetto areas, incidences of crime related activities such as rape, drug trafficking, and terrorism among others are eminent.
+The black Native Americans also experienced unemployment problems due to immigration that is both legal and illegal.
+Thus, in most ghetto areas, incidences of crime-related activities such as rape, drug trafficking, and terrorism among others are eminent.

-According to Litan (2010), other disadvantages of immigration to both countries include inflation, escalating prices of commodities, imbalanced trade system, congestion in urban areas, and inequality in person development due to poor wealth distribution among others.
+According to Litan (2010), other disadvantages of immigration to both countries include inflation, escalating prices of commodities, imbalanced trade system, congestion in urban areas, and inequality in personal development due to poor wealth distribution among others.

 An increased customer price index (CPI) is highly depicted in situations where household expenses are expensive.
 Immigration permanency leads to lower prices of households due to labor availability (Kevin & George, 1997).
 Majority of immigrants who are offered job opportunities on short-term basis mainly experience this problem.
 Thus, the USA and Canada might not benefit due to declining immigrants who are offered such chances.